angelo-wf/SnesJs/README.md

 - Clone this repository.
 - Open `index.js` in a browser.
 Messing around with the browser's autoplay policy might be required.

+The `SPCplayerJs` link goes to a SPC player, which simply plays SPC files (but not all files work correctly).
+It shows the name, game, artist, dumper and comment from the SPC file, and a visualization of the channel volumes L & R (red & green), channel gains (yellow) and channel pitches (blue).

 ## Resources

 Resources that I used for implementing this: